Spring 2016 Office Hours W 11-2

 - "Perspective and the Language of Architecture in Rosa Chacel's 'Relación de un arquitecto.'"
 In Otra historia.
 Estudios sobre arquitectura y urbanismo en honor a Carlos Sambricio.
 Juan Calatrava, Carmen Díez Medina, Salvador Guerrero and Ricardo Sánchez Lampreave, eds.
 Madrid: Lampreave, 2015.
 356-67.

 - "Cultivating the Square: Trash, Recycling and the Cultural Ecology of Post-Crisis Madrid."
 Co-authored with Matthew I. Feinberg.
-Hispanic Issues Series, 2015.
+Hispanic Issues Series.
 In press.

 “Unreadable Bodies and Symbolic Violence in Antonio de Obregón’s Hermes en la vía pública.”
 Mannequins, Machines and Mutilations: The Avant-Garde Body in Spain and Italy.
 Nicolás Fernández-Medina and María Truglio, eds.
-Routledge.
-In press.
+New York: Routledge, 2016.
+54-74.